Encyclopædia Iranica

 Daniel Balland

-The first national census of Afghanistan was not conducted until 1979, but the idea of such a survey had already taken root in the reign of Šēr-ʿAlī Khan (r.
-1868-79), when gradual suppression of tax farming in favor of direct collection of taxes by government officials made it imperative for the administration to know the number of taxable households.
+The first national census of Afghanistan was not conducted until 1979, but the idea of such a survey had already taken root during the reign of Šēr-ʿAlī Khan in the 19th century, due to new taxation regulations.

 Multiple Authors